It doesn't work—we used it in Canada. Carbon filter…

 Price Paid: £120

-I bought this bottle 1 year ago.
+I bought this bottle one year ago.
 The first results…

 Price Paid: € 189

 I sent it back to the shop and received another one.
 The same issue.
 After one use just a few drops.
-I contacted the lifesaver bottle company and didn't receive any answer.
+I contacted the Lifesaver bottle company and didn't receive any answer.
 So is bad service, bad function, bad taste.
-This bottle has also a unhandy size.
+This bottle has also an unhandy size.
 It is too thick and too heavy to carry comfortably in a backpack.

 I'm really disappointed in this product.
 Their marketing is much better then their product.
 This is sad!
 I bought an MSR, those systems you can trust.